Short-term opportunities to explore God’s track for your life

 On Trackers serving for 12 months or more join a pooled fund that also resources long term Partners.
 This is one intentional way that On Track prepares you for long-term service.

 Interserve manages donations on your behalf, sends you a regular allowance and covers the expenses in your budget.
 Funds are pooled together with others so that we can pay all allowances reliably, even though individual donation income may go up and down over time.
-If you are working in community aid and development you will be part of our Overseas Aid Fund; donations to this fund are tax-deductible.
+If you are working in community aid and development, donations toward your support may be eligible to be tax-deductible.

 Team Support is a requirement for those serving 12 months or more and an option for those serving 9-12 months.